kayceesrk/kayceesrk.github.io/_posts/2025-04-28-working-with-me.md

 look at what areas I work on.
 Write to me about what interests you and what your goals are.

 My group works on systems.
-And systems requires that you have demonstrable systems building experience.
+To make the internship work well, we require that you have demonstrable systems building experience.
 Do build projects that go beyond your coursework.
+Make sure that the projects are developed publicly on GitHub or other similar platforms so that one can take a look at what you've built.
+Even better is contributions to other open-source projects.
-Make sure that the projects are developed publicly on GitHub or other similar platforms so that one can take a quick look at what you've built.

 The group solves systems problems with functional programming.
 If you have prior experience with functional programming, such as building small projects with OCaml, Haskell, Scala, Scheme or other languages, it is easier for me to assess your interest.
-That said, if you are great at any programming language, having built non-trivial projects in any language, then you have the right skills for internships.
+That said, if you are great at any programming language, having built non-trivial projects in any language, then you have the right skills for internships in my group.
 Generally, I expect the interns to have done course work on OS, compilers and computer architecture.
-Projects in any of those areas is a huge plus.
+Significant projects in any of those areas is a huge plus.

 I should clarify that my recommendation letters for graduate programs will reflect my honest assessment of the internship.
-I will decline writing a recommendation letter if I think I may not be able to provide a positive one.
+I will decline writing a recommendation letter if I think I may not be able to provide a strong one.

 I do not work on projects that are primarily AI/ML or Web Development.
 If you write to me looking for projects in those areas, it is very likely that you won't hear from me.
-Please don't bulk email faculty CCing or BCCing everyone.
+Please don't bulk email faculty CCing or BCCing everyone in the department.
 It is likely that no one will read such an email.

 ## PhD/MS/MTech positions